 Mantua /ˈmænəweɪ/ is a town in eastern Box Elder County, Utah, United States.
 The population was 687 at the 2010 census.
 Mantua was settled in the mid-19th century when future LDS President and then apostle and head church authority in Box Elder County Lorenzo Snow sent settlers to the valley to grow flax.
 The first group arrived in Mantua in 1863, and were all emigres from Denmark and their local leader was Hans Jens Jensen.
 Snow was from Mantua, Ohio, and the town was named after the Ohio community in his honor.

-*Discount applies to item of equal or lesser value.
-Offer ends 7/31/2019.
-Restrictions apply.
+*Offer ends 11/23/2020.
+3 window minimum. *Restrictions apply.
 Call for details.
 Sorry, not valid with other offers or prior purposes. **W.A.C.
-Loans provided by GreenSky Trade Credit LLC © 2019 GreenSky Trade Credit, LLC.
-No payments required during the initial 24-month promotion period.
-Interest is waived if the purchase is balance is paid in full within the 24-month promotion period.
-"Renewal by Andersen" and the Renewal by Andersen logo and registered trademarks of Andersen Corporation © 2019.
+Loans provided by GreenSky Trade Credit LLC © 2020 GreenSky Trade Credit, LLC.
+No payments required during the initial 12-month promotion period.
+Interest is waived if the purchase is balance is paid in full within the 12-month promotion period.
+“Renewal by Andersen” and the Renewal by Andersen logo and registered trademarks of Andersen Corporation © 2020.
 All rights reserved.
-Some Renewal by Andersen locations are independently owned/operated.
-Offer may not available in all areas.
+Some Renewal by Andersen locations are